 Federal rule banned lead from residential paint in 1978.
-In 2008, the U. S. Environmental Protection Agency passed the Renovation, Repair, and Painting Rule (Exit DHS).
+In 2008, the U. S. Environmental Protection Agency passed the Renovation, Repair, and Painting Rule.
 The federal rule was enacted to protect young children from being exposed to lead-based paint hazards that can be created during renovation activities.
 The federal rule has been incorporated into Wis.
-Administrative Code DHS 163 (Exit DHS) and is called the Wisconsin Lead-Safe Renovation Rule.
+Admin.
+Code ch.
+DHS 163 and is called the Wisconsin Lead-Safe Renovation Rule.

 The new rule affects target housing and child-occupied facilities built before 1978:

 - Single-family and multi-family housing built before 1978 (regardless if a child lives in the property)

 - Child-occupied facilities in building built before 1978